Roman Senate: Senate of the Roman Kingdom

 The senate is said to have been created by Rome's first king, Romulus, initially consisting of 100 men.
 The descendants of those 100 men subsequently became the patrician class.
 Rome's fifth king, Lucius Tarquinius Priscus, chose a further 100 senators.
 They were chosen from the minor leading families, and were accordingly called the patres minorum gentium.
 Rome's seventh and final king, Lucius Tarquinius Superbus, executed many of the leading men in the senate, and did not replace them, thereby diminishing their number.
-However, in 509 BC Rome's first and third consuls, Lucius Junius Brutus and Publius Valerius Publicola chose from amongst the leading equites new men for the senate, these being called conscripti, and thus increased the size of the senate to 300.
+In 509 BC Rome's first and third consuls, Lucius Junius Brutus and Publius Valerius Publicola chose from amongst the leading equites new men for the senate, called conscripti, and increased the size of the senate to 300.

 The senate of the Roman Kingdom held three principal responsibilities: It functioned as the ultimate repository for the executive power, it served as the king's council, and it functioned as a legislative body in concert with the people of Rome.
 During the years of the monarchy, the senate's most important function was to elect new kings.
 While the king was nominally elected by the people, it was actually the senate who chose each new king.
 The period between the death of one king and the election of a new king was called the interregnum, during which time the Interrex nominated a candidate to replace the king.
 After the senate gave its initial approval to the nominee, he was then formally elected by the people, and then received the senate's final approval.
 At least one king, Servius Tullius, was elected by the senate alone, and not by the people.

 The senate's most significant task, outside regal elections, was to function as the king's council, and while the king could ignore any advice it offered, its growing prestige helped make the advice that it offered increasingly difficult to ignore.
 Only the king could make new laws, although he often involved both the senate and the curiate assembly (the popular assembly) in the process.